aunetx/blur-my-shell/scripts/GUIDE.md

 ### For Arch Linux (or any of its derivatives) users

 You can get this library by getting it on [the AUR](https://aur.archlinux.org/packages/gnome-rounded-blur).
-If you have an AUR helper, you can use that to, here are some example:
+If you have an AUR helper, you can use that to install the library, here are some example:

 - For `paru` users
 ```